a-rhodes-vcu/unix_chat_bot/README.md

             for w in self.words:
                 bag_of_words.append(1) if w in pattern_words else bag_of_words.append(0)
 ```
 For every iteration output will start as a list of nothing but zeros that is the same size as the classes list, when the current tag in the loop matches the tag found in the classes list, replace the 0 with a 1 at that index.
-The output row and bag of words is appeneded to the training list.
+The output row and bag of words is appended to the training list.
 The training list is then shuffled and turned into a numpy array.
 ```
             # in every iteration of the for loop create list of empty zeros same size of classes list
             output = [0] * len(self.classes)